 There are many situations that require large distributed directories using LDAP (Lightweight Directory Access Protocol) and/or X.500, such as Government, Military and Aviation.
 Organizations building these distributed directories will often be making use of Microsoft Active Directory (AD).
 AD provides a number of key functions in a Microsoft server network, which impact its use as part of a distributed directory.
 This paper explains these issues, and then looks at three different approaches to using AD in the context of a distributed directory.

 Directory is an important component of Tactical Military operations.
 This paper looks at requirements for Tactical Directory, explains why there are special replication requirements, and that this is the only area where requirements differ significantly to other military directories.

-AMHS (Air Traffic Services (ATS) Message Handling Services), as specified in the ICAO ATN (Aeronautical Telecommunications Network) SARPs, is the new standard for ground to ground messaging communications.
+AMHS (Air Traffic Services (ATS) Message Handling Services), as specified in the ICAO ATN (Aeronautical Telecommunications Network) SARPs, is the new standard for ground to ground messaging communications, which is being adopted rapidly and will eventually replace existing AFTN and CIDIN systems.
 The "ATS Message Service" is the end to end message service that AMHS provides.
 AMHS specifies the service, and the underlying infrastructure that is used in order to provide this service.
 To build a complete system, the ATS Message Service needs to be provided to end users, sitting at terminals.
 This paper looks at various approaches to doing this.